gazebosim/gz-sim/examples/scripts/log_video_recorder/README.md

 Once the script is run, ign-gazebo window should pop-up and log playback should automatically start.
 The GUI camera will follow the first entity found and the video recorder will be started.
-When the log playback ends, the video is saved to a temporary directory (`tmp_recording`).
+When the log playback ends, the video is saved to the current working directory.
 The log playback rewinds and the process is repeated for next entity until there are no more entities left.
 Once all videos are done, ign-gazebo is killed and the videos are moved to a timestamped directory where the `record_one_run.bash` is in.

 ## Changing camera follow behavior